hainayanda/Alter/README.md

 }
 ```

-You could always do decode and encode manually by implement `init(from decoder: Decoder) throws` and `func encode(to encoder: Encoder) throws`. `Alterable` have some extensions to help you decode and encode manually
+You could always do decode and encode manually by implement `init(from:) throws` and `func encode(to:) throws`. `Alterable` have some extensions to help you implement decode and encode manually

 ```swift
 struct User: Alterable {